apache/spark/docs/integration.rst

 - :ref:`GoogleCloudStorageObjectCreateAclEntryOperator` : Creates a new ACL entry on the specified object.
 - :ref:`GoogleCloudStorageToBigQueryOperator` : Loads files from Google cloud storage into BigQuery.
 - :ref:`GoogleCloudStorageToGoogleCloudStorageOperator` : Copies objects from a bucket to another, with renaming if requested.
+- :ref:`GoogleCloudStorageToGoogleCloudStorageTransferOperator` : Copies objects from a bucket to another using Google Transfer service.
 - :ref:`MySqlToGoogleCloudStorageOperator`: Copy data from any MySQL Database to Google cloud storage in JSON format.

 .. _FileToGoogleCloudStorageOperator: